-Yesterday was kinda rough, not gonna lie.
+Yesterday was rough, not gonna lie.
 Joe pooped four times.
 Poop, Poop 2: Back to the Bathroom, Poop 3: It Just Keeps Coming, and Poop 4: Still Poopin’.
-Some people think that Poop 2 is better than the original but for my money Poop 4 is the most enjoyable.
+Some people think Poop 2 is the acme, but for my money Poop 4 is the most enjoyable.
 That was when the series started to have more fun and take itself less seriously.
 On a related note I’d like to give a quick shout out to a true hero on this trip, my colon, which so far has been running like a finely tuned german automobile.
-It’s a small miracle, really, given certain realities of my life, the food we’ve been eating, and the schedule that we’ve been keeping.
-But it’s the small miracles that sustain us when we’re thousands of miles from home and we have only this guy for company.
+It’s a small miracle really, given certain realities of my life, the food we’ve been eating, and the schedule that we’ve been keeping, but it’s the small miracles that sustain us when we’re thousands of miles from home and we have only this guy for company.

 On to the matters of the day.

-So yeah we got kind of a late start getting back to Hoi An.
-We were supposed to be there at 9:30 for our suit fittings.
-We didn’t leave the hotel until about 11:30, but whatever, we’re on vacation.
+So yeah we got a late start getting back to Hoi An.
+We were supposed to be there at 9:30 for our suit fittings, but we didn’t leave the hotel until 11:30.
+Whatever, we’re on vacation.